strawlab/strand-braid/led-box-firmware/README.md

 Make sure the rust src is installed via rustup:

-    # In the directory with Cargo.toml for camtrig-firmware
+    # In the directory with Cargo.toml for led-box-firmware
     rustup component add rust-src
     rustup target add thumbv7em-none-eabihf